EvanDorsky/evandorsky.github.io/_film/2022-11-24-dongdaemun.md

 {% assign photo_index = 1 %}

 We found ourselves in Dongdaemun a number of times during our visit.
-It was one of a few of Seoul neighborhoods we visited that juxtaposed retail attractions and heavy industry.
-Dongdaemun was both a garment district – full of small clothing shops – and a textile district – bulk rolls of fabric everywhere.
+It was one of many Seoul neighborhoods we visited that juxtaposed retail attractions and heavy industry.
+Dongdaemun seems to be both a garment district – full of small clothing shops – and a textile district – bulk rolls of fabric everywhere.

 It's also right along Cheonggyecheon, a stream that runs through downtown Seoul.
 Because the sun set so early, we often caught the neighborhood during golden hour.